 With the subsequent approach shot, care must be taken to avoid three yawning bunkers, which hug the large, elevated and receptive green.

-Subtle undulations characterise every green here at PGA Catalunya Resort, and make reading putts more like Dostoyevsky than Dr Seuss.
+Subtle undulations characterise every green here at Camiral Resort, and make reading putts more like Dostoyevsky than Dr Seuss.
 However, the greatest challenge on the Stadium’s first is to accurately judge the weight of putt required to reach the hole on a surface akin to greased lightening.

 It’s a brilliant starting hole and a par isn’t out of the question, but there’s no let-up on the first hole at Spain’s Number One golf course and each of the remaining 17 require careful course management too.